Sportitsu/Zarad/README.md

 |post|/api/user/goals| add goals for specific user|
 |get|/api/quotes/get|get information of quote |
 |post|/api/quotes/newquote| add new quote to specific user|

-#The Database
-Our Database is built using MongoDB, which holds the main three models, Clubs, Members, Tournaments, Admins

 ### Roadmap